 - Divi’s Theme Panel

 Here, we’ll teach you how to hide the footer in Divi both in custom pages and specific posts.
-Even though this involves a bit of coding, it’s pretty simple and even a beginner can make these changes.
+Although this involves some coding, it’s relatively simple, and even beginners can make these changes.

-1) Hide Divi footer from the WordPress admin
+1) Hide the Divi footer from the WordPress admin

 1.1) Hide Footer in Divi Site-Wide